03 Entrance exam

 - The Hallmarks of Cancer, Review, Robert A. Weinberg

-A combined score is assigned according to your exam grade (70%) and your grade point average from your bachelor’s degree (30%).
-If the calculated value is less than or equal to 2.0, according to the German grading system with 1 being the best and 4 being the minimum pass grade, we will invite you to an interview (step 04).
-In respect to your grade point average: If the grading system of your home country differs from the German system, we will convert your grade point average.
+After you have taken the entrance exam, a combined score is assigned according to your exam grade (70%) and your grade point average from your bachelor’s degree (30%).
+You will be invited to an interview (step 04) if your combined score is less than or equal to 2.0 (according to the German grading system with 1 being the best and 4 being the minimum pass grade).